tournesol-app/tournesol/docs/architecture-decision-log/README.md

 Prefix the newly created file by the date of the decision, following the format `YYYY_MM_DD_`.

-Edit the file and set its status, list the deciders, and add the date.

-Finally, describe the decision by following the documentation bellow.
+Finally, describe the decision.

-### Template documentation
+### The decision template

 Our template is an adaptation of the template described by Jeff Tyree and Art Akerman in _« Architecture Decisions: Demystifying Architecture »_